-Curiousity can be the downfall for our feline friends, but not all everyday items are safe if cats come into contact with them.
+Some everyday items are not safe for cats to come into contact with.
 Learn which seven items are particularly dangerous to your cat.

 Just like humans, cats can get intoxicated when they drink alcohol but it is believed that as little as a tablespoon of alcohol can be seriously problematic for your cat and cause liver and/or brain damage.

 2. Onions, garlic and chives